sigreipel/Portfolio/README.md

 # My Projects:
 CS066 Final Project:
 The final project for my data structures class.
 This final project currently doesn't work because the API website no longer exists.
+I have added a video of my project working.

 Roman Numerals:
 A small project that helps demonstrate my Python skills.